The Old Contemptibles at War

 Day 4 - Ypres: Death of an Army – In Flanders Fields Museum

 The remnants of the Old Contemptibles fought their largest battle in 1914 at Ypres.
-We start just outside the Menin Gate and walk through Ypres town cemetery, seeing the 1914 burials.
+We start just outside the Menin Gate and walk through Ypres Town Cemetery, seeing the 1914 burials.
 We then visit the In Flanders Fields Museum, one of the most important WWI museums in Europe.
-Following lunch at Hooge we travel to Zillebeke Churchyard seeing the Aristocrats Cemetery, where many officers who fell in 1914 are buried.
-In Messines we see the new WWI museum and visit the church crypt where Adolf Hitler sheltered from British Shells in 1914.
-We end with the story of the Christmas Truce at St Yvon, seeing the new Christmas Truce memorial at Prowse Point.
+Following lunch at Hooge, we travel to Zillebeke Churchyard seeing the Aristocrats Cemetery, where many officers who fell in 1914 are buried.
+In Messines, we see the Visitor's Centre and visit the church crypt where Adolf Hitler sheltered from British shells in 1914.
+We end with the story of the Christmas Truce at St. Yvon, seeing the new Christmas Truce Memorial at Prowse Point.

 Included meals: Breakfast